AlexaH88/anthemology/README.md

 - Manual testing was performed app-wide to ensure a smooth and positive user experience.

-- As well as checking for a logical flow of the app,
+- Consistent testing was carried out to ensure there was a logical flow when using the app, and that user's expectations for where links would take them, and what would follow user actions were respected.

+-

 ### ***Performance, Accessibility, Best Practices, and SEO Testing***